-In 2022, approximately 80% of our CEO's and approximately 85% (on average) of our other Named Executive Officers' total direct compensation consisted of "at risk," variable compensation.
+In 2023, approximately 87% of our CEO's and approximately 85% (on average) of our other Named Executive Officers' total direct compensation consisted of "at risk," variable compensation.

-We believe that this design provides balanced incentives for our Named Executive Officers to execute our operational objectives and drive long-term growth.
-To ensure that we remain faithful to our compensation philosophy, the Compensation Committee regularly evaluates the relationship between the reported values of the equity awards granted to our Named Executive Officers, the amount of compensation realizable (and, ultimately, realized) from such awards in subsequent years, and performance.
+We believe that this design provides balanced incentives for our Named Executive Officers to execute our financial, operational, and strategic objectives and drive long-term growth.
+To ensure that we remain faithful to our compensation philosophy, the Compensation Committee regularly evaluates the relationship between the reported values of the equity awards granted to our Named Executive Officers, the amount of compensation realizable (and, ultimately, realized) from such awards in subsequent years, and our Named Executive Officers' performance.